kostyaVyrodov/flutter-playground/README.md

-# Flutter course
+# Flutter and dart playground

-Some notes written during watching the ["Learn Flutter"](https://www.udemy.com/learn-flutter-dart-to-build-ios-android-apps/) course

 ## Getting started with Flutter